 Convertible Securities Risk (Real Asset Income Fund).
-Convertible securities are fixed income securities, preferred stocks or other securities that are convertible into or exercisable for common stock of the issuer (or cash or securities tend to decline as interest rates increase and, conversely, to increase as interest rates decline.
+Convertible securities are fixed income securities, preferred stocks or other securities that are convertible into or exercisable for common stock of the issuer (or cash or securities of equivalent value) at either a stated price or a stated rate.
+The market values of convertible securities tend to decline as interest rates increase and, conversely, to increase as interest rates decline.
 A convertible security's market value, however, tends to reflect the market price of the common stock of the issuing company when that stock price approaches or is greater than the convertible security's "conversion price."
 The conversion price is defined as the predetermined price at which the convertible security could be exchanged for the associated stock.
 As the market price of the underlying common stock declines, the price of the convertible security tends to be influenced more by the yield of the convertible security.
 Thus, it may not decline in price to the same extent as the underlying common stock.
 In the event of a liquidation of the issuing company, holders of convertible securities would be paid before the company's common stockholders but after holders of any senior debt obligations of the company.
 Consequently, the issuer's convertible securities generally entail less risk than its common stock but more risk than its debt obligations.
 Contingent convertible securities are a form of hybrid debt security that are intended to either convert into equity or have their principal written down upon the occurrence of certain "triggers."
 Some additional risks associated with contingent convertible securities include, but are not limited to, loss absorption risk, subordination risk, and fluctuations in market value based on unpredictable factors.